+- For single-family Mega certificates indirectly backed by fixed-rate mortgage loans with identical pass-through rates, interest will accrue at the same pass-through rates as those of the underlying securities. - For single-family Mega certificates indirectly backed by fixed-rate mortgage loans with different pass-through rates, interest will accrue at the weighted average of the thencurrent pass-through rates of the underlying securities.

-For single-family Mega certificates indirectly backed by fixed-rate mortgage loans, interest will be paid at the same pass-through rates as those of the underlying securities.
-For single-family Mega certificates indirectly backed by ARM loans that do not permit negative amortization, interest will be paid at the weighted average of the then-current pool accrual rates of the underlying securities.
-For single-family Mega certificates indirectly backed by ARM loans that permit negative amortization, interest will be paid at the weighted average of the then-current pool accrual rates of the underlying securities minus the aggregate amount of any deferred interest.
+- For single-family Mega certificates indirectly backed by ARM loans, interest will accrue at the weighted average of the then-current pool accrual rates of the underlying securities; provided, however, that if the ARM loans permit negative amortization, the amount of interest payable on the related Mega certificates on each distribution date will be reduced by the aggregate amount of any deferred interest for the related interest accrual period.
+Any deferred interest will be added to the principal balance of the underlying securities and, in turn, will be added to the principal balance of the related Mega certificates. - For multifamily Mega certificates indirectly backed by fixed-rate mortgage loans, interest will accrue at the weighted average of the then-current pass-through rates of the underlying securities. - For multifamily Mega certificates indirectly backed by ARM loans that do not permit negative amortization, interest will accrue at the weighted average of the then-current pool accrual rates of the underlying securities. - For multifamily Mega certificates indirectly backed by ARM loans, interest will accrue at the weighted average of the then-current pool accrual rates of the underlying securities; provided, however, that if the ARM loans permit negative amortization, the amount of interest payable on the related Mega certificates on each distribution date will be reduced by the aggregate amount of any deferred interest for the related interest accrual period.
 Any deferred interest will be added to the principal balance of the underlying securities and, in turn, will be added to the principal balance of the related Mega certificates.

-For multifamily Mega certificates indirectly backed by fixed-rate mortgage loans, interest will be paid at the weighted average of the then-current pool accrual rates of the underlying securities.
-For multifamily Mega certificates indirectly backed by ARM loans that do not permit negative amortization, interest will be paid at the weighted average of the then-current pool accrual rates of the underlying securities.
-For multifamily Mega certificates indirectly backed by ARM loans that permit negative amortization, interest will be paid at the weighted average of the thencurrent pool accrual rates of the underlying securities minus the aggregate amount of any deferred interest.
-Any deferred interest will be added to the principal balance of the underlying securities and, in turn, will be added to the principal balance of the Mega certificates.

-In addition, we guarantee to each trust the full and final payment of any unpaid principal balance of the Mega certificates on the final distribution date, even if less than the required amount has been remitted to us.
+In addition, we guarantee to each trust that we will supplement amounts received by the trust as required to make the full and final payment of any unpaid principal balance of the Mega certificates on the final distribution date, even if less than the required amount has been remitted to us.
 We do not guarantee the payment of any yield maintenance premiums or prepayment premiums.

-Our guaranty runs directly to each trust and not directly to Mega certificateholders.
-As a result, Mega certificateholders have only limited rights to bring proceedings directly against Fannie Mae to enforce our guaranty.
-See "-Mega Certificateholders' Rights Upon a Guarantor Event of Default."
-Mega certificateholders also have certain limited rights to bring proceedings against Treasury if we fail to pay under our guaranty.
+Our guaranty runs directly to each trust and not directly to certificateholders.
+As a result, certificateholders have limited rights to bring proceedings directly against Fannie Mae to enforce our guaranty.
+See "-Certificateholders' Rights upon a Guarantor Event of Default."
+Certificateholders also have limited rights to bring proceedings against Treasury if we fail to pay under our guaranty.
 The amount that may be recovered from Treasury is subject to limits imposed by the senior preferred stock purchase agreement.
-For a description of Mega certificateholders' rights to proceed against Treasury, see "FANNIE MAE-Mega Certificateholders' Rights Under the Senior Preferred Stock Purchase Agreement."
+For a description of certificateholders' rights to proceed against Treasury, see "FANNIE MAE-Certificateholders' Rights under the Senior Preferred Stock Purchase Agreement."

-If we were unable to perform our guaranty obligations, Mega certificateholders would receive from the trust only the amounts paid on the underlying securities.
+If we were unable to perform our guaranty obligations, certificateholders would receive from the trust only the amounts paid on the underlying securities.
 These amounts generally would be limited to borrower payments and any other recoveries on the related mortgage loans such as insurance, condemnation and foreclosure proceeds.
-As a result, delinquencies and defaults on the related mortgage loans would directly affect the amounts that Mega certificateholders would receive each month.
+As a result, delinquencies and defaults on the related mortgage loans would directly affect the amounts that certificateholders receive each month.